Launch vulnerability scans

 Vulnerability type filtering

-Similarly to the OWASP LLM Top 10 tags, you can use the gsk:threat-type
+Similarly to the OWASP LLM Top 10 tags, you can use the gsk:threat-type tags to focus on specific vulnerability types:

 # Scan for specific vulnerabilities